 That would make it far bigger than most smartphone batteries, with even something like the LG G6 having just a 3,300mAh battery.

 TechRadar’s take: A 3,800mAh battery seems surprisingly large for a 5.5-inch phone, so we’re not totally convinced by that, but it’s possible.
-Fast charging is likely, as that’s become a fairly standard flagship feature.
+Fast charging is likely, as that’s become a fairly standard flagship feature and is available on the Nokia 8.

 Nokia 9 OS and power